 Formal purchase proposal

-The first step in the purchase of a property is the preparation in writing and subsequent sending of the formal purchase proposal by which the buyer irrevocably undertakes, for the period of validity indicated in the proposal itself to purchase, for himself or a person or company to be appointed later, the property at the price indicated in the offer.
+The first step in the purchase of a property is the preparation in writing and subsequent sending of the formal purchase proposal by which the buyer irrevocably undertakes, for the period of validity indicated in the proposal itself to purchase, for himself or a person or company to be named later, the property at the price indicated in the offer.

 Preliminary contract (also called "Compromise")

-At the signing of the compromise the buyer will have to pay a deposit, usually between 10% and 30% of the total purchase price stipulated and will also be indicated in the contract, among other things:
+At the signing of the compromise, the buyer will have to pay a deposit, usually between 10% and 30% of the total purchase price stipulated and will also be indicated in the contract, among other things:

 - The guarantee that the property will be transferred free of any charges(including past condominium expenses);

 - The date of delivery of the property;

 - Real Estate Agency - itcasa 's commission usually varies between 2% and 5% of the total purchase price (excluding VAT) depending on the value of the property.A